hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

   * For most people, I'd recommend using an IP address over a hostname.
 This provides you more certainty and eliminates another potential error vector (DNS / hostname resolution) from being a factor.

 * Have you correctly entered your username and password?
-  * I know this is a basic one...but believe me, it happens more than you think to all of us!
+  * I know this is a basic one...but believe me, it happens to all of us more than you think!

 * Are you using a Ubiquiti cloud account to login and have two-factor authentication configured?
   * Unfortunately, `homebridge-unifi-protect` does not support two-factor authentication currently.
 You can create an additional local user within UniFi Protect and use that to login.